RachelLynneJanssen/SE306_WealthWise/README.md

+KNOWN BUG:
+- Redirection to AccessDenied on app launch (was fixed at some point, but appears to be non-functional agin), being looked into

                          >>=============================================================<<
                         ||      ____                                ____      _        ||
                         ||     |  _ \ ___  _ __ ___   __ _ _ __    / ___|__ _| |_      ||